viiri/gatekeeper/docs/user-guide.md

 ## Custom pages

-By default, Louketo Proxy will immediately redirect you for authentication and hand back a 403 for access denied.
+By default, Gatekeeper Proxy will immediately redirect you for authentication and hand back a 403 for access denied.
 Most users will probably want to present the user with a more friendly sign-in and access denied page.
 You can pass the command line options (or via config